hdShang/arxiv-daily/docs/cs-CL/2025-08-29/papers/250821788v1-going-over-fine-web-with-a-fine-tooth-comb-technical-report-of-index.md

 ---
 layout: default
-title: Going over Fine Web with a Fine-Tooth Comb: Technical Report of Indexing Fine Web for Problematic Content Search and Retrieval
+title: "Going over Fine Web with a Fine-Tooth Comb: Technical Report of Indexing Fine Web for Problematic Content Search and Retrieval"
 ---

 # Going over Fine Web with a Fine-Tooth Comb: Technical Report of Indexing Fine Web for Problematic Content Search and Retrieval